nidhalmessaoudi/WordBreakII/README.md

 # WordBreakII
-My JavaScript solution to Word Break II problem.
+My JavaScript solution to Word Break II problem with OOP.
 (Faster that 91% of all JS solutions in LeetCode)